3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/angular_lessons/webpack-angular-babel/webpack-angular-babel.md

     build a new file called `app.bundle.js`.
 Had we called our `app` path in the `entry` object `banana` instead, this would create a new file for us named `banana.bundle.js`.
 This is just one small example of how flexible and powerful Webpack can be.

-- refactor app to require controllers in app.js

 ## Let's try out a new file structure...